TechnologyEnhancedLearning/TELBlazor/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Scanned over my pull request and commented with any useful explanations/questions to reviewers
 - [ ] Scanned over cicd warnings relating to the component or area of code I have worked on (give the general ones a look too but antyhing in OptionalImplementations/Test can be ignored)
 - [ ] Maybe?
 Audit NuGet packages; use lightweight ones (e.g., System.Text.Json); ensure third-party components support trimming.
+- [ ] Scanned in visual studio build info messages about improving code for new code
+- [ ]
 ---
 ### Peer Reviewers and Assignee checks before Approval
 - [ ] Feedback has been provided